taoshidev/0xmarkets_contract/README.md

 ## Keepers

-- Order keepers can use prices from different timestamps for limit orders with a swap, which would lead to different output amounts

 - Order keepers are expected to validate whether a transaction will revert before sending the transaction to minimize gas wastage